holstt/stream2podcast/README.md

 -   Configure the program to record at specified time periods throughout the day
 -   Make recordings accessible in a private podcast feed (coming soon)

-## Installation
+## Setup & Configuration

-\*Requires the Poetry package manager

-Clone the repository and install the dependencies by running:
+1. Clone the repository:

 ```
 git clone https://github.com/roedebaron/stream2podcast.git
 cd stream2podcast
-poetry install
-poetry shell # Activate the project's virtual environment
 ```

-## Configuration
+2. Set configuration

-Stream2Podcast expects a config file in JSON format that specifies the live stream URL, the time periods to record (remember time should be in UTC!), and the output directory for the saved recordings.
+A JSON config file specifies the URL for the audio stream, the time periods to record (remember time should be in UTC!), and the output directory for the saved recordings.

 Note that the time periods cannot overlap as the recording process occurs sequentially.